MiguelAmaro/ParticleSystem/src/README.md

 **How does the input assembler know how many vertices there are?**

+**Can append consume buffer write past buffer size?**

+I set the buffer size/max count on creation.
+Then with the uav i can set the count of initialize data.

 # Hard Lessons
 * A resource view can't be bound to two stages at the same time.
 In needs to be unbounded before any subsequent setresourceblah calls are made with the same resourceview.